ccmonky/log/README.md

 then all your logs of libs will be recorded by appLogger, but note that, all the logs can only be recorded by appLogger in info level.

-If you are develop new libs, you can also support logger and levels like this:
+- second, if you are develop new libs, you can also support logger and levels like this:

 ```go
 log.Println(log.Ctx("xxx", log.E), ...)